helyOSFramework/helyos_core/README.md

 ## About The Project

 helyOS Core is a microservice and assignment orchestrator for mission-controlled agents.
-It is part of the helyOS framework, a software framework developed by Fraunhofer Institute for Transportation and Infrastructure Systems (IVI) for autonomous driving applications in delimited areas.
+It is part of the helyOS, a software framework developed by Fraunhofer Institute for Transportation and Infrastructure Systems (IVI) for autonomous driving applications in delimited areas.

 This repository contains the server source code which includes, GraphQl server, the microservice and assignments orchestrators, the database schema, and the dashboard web app used to configure helyOS Core.
 The helyOS Core is licensed under a [modified version of Apache License 2.0](./LICENSE.txt).

 ## Features

+- **Mission Request Processing:** Handle mission requests through HTTP.
 - **Microservice Orchestration:** Efficiently synchronize microservices with assignment dispatches.
-- **Mission Request Processing:** Handle mission requests through HTTP.
+- **Admin Dashboard:** Accessible web application for defining missions and agent registration.
 - **GraphQL Integration:** Employ GraphQL for a flexible application interfacing.
-- **Admin Dashboard:** Accessible web application for defining missions and agent registration.
 - **Push Notifications:** Real-time notifications facilitated via WebSockets.
 - **RabbitMQ Account Management:** Automated configuration and maintenance of accounts within the RabbitMQ server.
-- **Agent Dataflow Monitoring:** Monitor and manage the data flow of agents within the RabbitMQ server environment.
+- **Agent Monitoring:** Monitor and manage the data flow of agents within the RabbitMQ server environment.

 ## Built With